July 21, 2014 by Fanny | 14 Comments

-To prepare cake, preheat oven to 350F.
-Grease and line an 8-inch square cake pan.
+To prepare cupcake, preheat oven to 350F.
+Grease muffin tin or line with muffin liners.

-In a large bowl, sift flour, baking powder, baking soda and salt.
-Mix well.
+In a large bowl, mix together sugar, flour, cocoa powder, baking powder, baking soda and salt.

 To prepare buttercream, beat butter for a few minutes in a standing mixer with the paddle attachment on medium speed.
 Add powdered sugar and turn your mixer on low, beat until the sugar incorporates with the butter.
 Add vanilla and heavy cream, beat on medium speed for another 3 minutes, or until buttercream becomes light and fluffy.

 Transfer 1/3 of the buttercream to a pastry bag fitted with a small plain pastry tip.
 Set aside.

 Add coloring paste, one drop at a time, to the rest of the buttercream, continue beating until the color is nicely blended.

 Using a small pairing knife, cut off the top of the cupcake in the shape of a cone.
 Flip the top over and cut off the cone.
 Fill the cavity with a teaspoon or two of frosting.
 Replace top.

 To prepare ganache, place the chocolate, heavy cream and corn syrup in a medium heatproof bowl over a pot of simmering water.
 Stir the mixture using a wooden spoon until melted and smooth, about 5 minutes.

 Grab each cupcake with its bottom, dip cupcake in the ganache to coat the top, let excess drip off.
 Place cupcakes in refrigerator for 10 minutes to set the ganache.